-- interest are identified, we either decline to accept an engagement or we put in place arrangements to make sure that potential conflicts of interest are appropriately managed; and - in the case of new audit clients, a comprehensive independence assessment is performed.
+- checks to identify relevant relationships.
+Where conflicts of interest are identified, we either decline to accept an engagement or we put in place arrangements to make sure that potential conflicts of interest are appropriately managed; and - in the case of new audit clients, a comprehensive independence assessment is performed.
 The assessment covers all aspects of independence in relation to a new potential audit client.
-This enables us to identify non-audit services provided to that potential audit client and: - for those services which Ethical Standards prohibit an auditor to provide to audit clients, to determine whether they can be terminated before we are appointed as auditor or not.
-Where we are able to terminate the provision of such services, the non-audit service providers in the PwC Network are instructed to terminate the service prior to our appointment and confirm that they have done so.
-If we are unable to terminate the non-audit service before our potential audit appointment, we decline the audit appointment; and - for those services which we can continue to provide, we identify the threats to our independence and objectivity and the safeguards which are in place.
+This enables us to identify non-audit services provided to that potential audit client and: - > for those services which the Ethical Standard or other regulations prohibit an auditor to provide to audit clients, to determine whether they can be terminated in line with the relevant regulatory requirements before we are appointed as auditor or not.
+Where we are able to terminate the provision of such services, the non-audit service providers in the PwC Network are instructed to terminate the service in line with the relevant regulatory requirements prior to our appointment and confirm that they have done so.
+If we are unable to terminate the non-audit service in line with the relevant regulatory requirements before our potential audit appointment, we decline the audit appointment; and - ➢ for those services which we can continue to provide, we identify the threats to our independence and objectivity and the safeguards which are in place.
 Where the threats to our independence and objectivity are unsurmountable, we decline the audit appointment.